 _____________

 Our guide, Alaeddin Rahmeh, a Palestinian refugee, is a talented dancer, artist, and hip-hop enthusiast.
 He shared some of his beatboxing and dance moves and told us about himself and fellow artists who’ve gained recognition and respect in Amman.
-Street artists are bound by creative content guidelines.
-Political, religious, sexual, and violent pieces aren’t allowed.
+Street artists are bound by creative content guidelines, and political, religious, sexual, and violent pieces aren’t allowed.

-In March 2007, a car bomb “detonated on Al-Mutanabbi Street in Baghdad.
+In March 2007, a car bomb “detonated in Baghdad on Al-Mutanabbi Street.
 It ripped through a thousand-year-old book market, killed several dozen people, injured hundreds, and decimated a traditional center for literacy and debate in Iraq”.

 _____________